IABTechLab/uid2docs/docs/guides/integration-javascript.md

 ![Publisher Workflow](images/NetworkTraffic.png)

-## Example code: Hashing and Base64-encoding
+## Example codes: Hashing and Base64-encoding

 The following codes are examples on how to generate email and phone hashes in JavaScript.